badging/project-badging-outreach-playbook/06-FAQs.md

 A: Most projects complete the `DEI.md` file and application in just a few hours.
 It depends on how much you already have documented.

 **Q: Do we need to make big changes before applying?**
-A: No — the application is about documenting your current practices honestly.
+A: No. The application is about documenting your current practices honestly.
 You can always update later as your DEI work grows.

 **Q: Who should be involved in this process?**
 A: Usually project maintainers, admins, or community organisers lead the process, but it’s even better if they invite contributors to give input.